Tennis-Speedy Swiatek destroys Riske to reach French Open third round

 By Julien Pretot

-PARIS, May 26 (Reuters) - Iga Swiatek demolished American Alison Riske 6-0 6-2 as she raced into the third round of the French Open on Thursday with her 30th consecutive victory.
+PARIS, May 26 (Reuters) - Iga Swiatek demolished American Alison Riske 6-0 6-2 as she raced into the French Open third round on Thursday with her 30th consecutive victory, extending an awe-inspiring run that she knows might soon come to an end.

 The world number one wasted no time on court Suzanne Lenglen, showing no mercy as she went close to dishing out the first 'double bagel' of this year's tournament.

-The Polish player, the hot favourite to claim a second title in three years, was virtually unchallenged by the world number 43 who could only manage seven points in the opening set.
+The Polish player, hot favourite to claim a second title at Roland Garros in three years, was virtually unchallenged by the world number 43 who could only manage seven points in the opening set.

 Riske put up something of a fight in the second, letting out a big scream and raising her hand in celebration when she won her first game to reduce the arrears to 3-1.